Cover

 2. Select

-The Select method applies a function to transform every element of a collection.
+Select applies a function to transform every element of a collection.

 Let’s find only the names of our favorite movies.